 This fall-apart roasted pork shoulder roast is an easy one-pot dinner idea.
-Just throw all the ingredients in the dutch oven in the afternoon and you have yourself a hearty and delicious dinner that night.
+Just throw all the ingredients in the Dutch oven in the afternoon and you have yourself a hearty and delicious dinner that night.
 The apple and cranberry add sweet and festive flavors of fall and winter.

 Pin it for Later!